juvilla/juvilla/README.md

 ## 🤖 About Me
-I'm an electrical engineering student at Universidad nacional de colombia, interested in robotics and AI
+I'm an electrical engineering student at Universidad nacional de colombia, interested in learning about robotics and AI

 ## 🔗 Links